socketio/socket.io-website/source/docs/server-api.md

 ## socket.removeAllListeners([eventName])
 ## socket.eventNames()

 Inherited from `EventEmitter` (along with other methods not mentioned here).
-See Node.js documentation for the `events` module.
+See the Node.js documentation for the [events](https://nodejs.org/docs/latest/api/events.html) module.

 ## socket.join(room[, callback])